 I grabbed my pen, lesson plan book, and a cup of tea and went to sit in the sun on a beautiful spring afternoon.
 We had just finished our second term of the school year and I was about to complete the end-of-term reflections.
 This is not an activity I have always done, but term evaluations have become an invaluable part of our homeschool routine.

-Our school year is based on three 12-week terms.
-The terms include time spent traveling and learning on the road as well as more structured time at home.
+Our terms include time spent traveling and learning on the road as well as more structured time at home.
 At the end of each term, we have term exams that include questions related to our learning on the road and at home.
 We also celebrate our achievement of hard work by getting ice cream on a family night.

 Before planning the next term’s details, I sit down to evaluate how this term went.
 I use an amazing resource to walk me through this process.
 Below are five of the reasons I love using this resource to evaluate our school year.